 Available Saturday and Sunday only.

-For those that have limited time but still want to see and taste the local cuisine, this tour is perfect.
-This tour features lamb barbacoa, a specialty in the Hidalgo and Queretaro region, fantastic wines at a boutique winery, and beer from the best known craft beer producer in the state of Queretaro.
+For those who have limited time but still want to see and taste the local cuisine, this tour is perfect.
+This tour features lamb barbacoa, a specialty in the Hidalgo and Queretaro region, fantastic wines at a boutique winery, and beer from the best-known craft beer producer in the state of Queretaro.

 For those that have limited time, but still want to see and taste the local cuisine, this tour is perfect.
 Skip breakfast because we will start our day early feasting on lamb barbacoa tacos, a favorite dish that is only served on weekends.
 You can watch the ladies make tortillas and the men pull the meat from the pit.
-Our next stop is a third generation family-owned organic winery where you will taste 3 different wines.
+Our next stop is a boutique winery where you will taste 2 glasses of wine each based on your wine preference.
 Our last stop is the famous craft beer Cerveceria Hercules where you can taste a flight of their world-class beers.
 You can choose to go back to your hotel or stay for a meal.

 Included:

-Lamb barbacoa tacos, tasting of 3 wines, cheese plate, flight of beer, water, transportation.
+Lamb barbacoa tacos, tasting of 2 glasses of wine per person, flight of beer, water, transportation.

-Not included: food at Hercules and any additional food and drinks at winery.
+Not included: food at Hercules and any additional food and drinks at the winery

 We know you want a unique experience when you travel, so why not customize your own tour?
 Whether you are a passionate wine lover who just wants to sip their way around a few wineries, or a person more interested in the culture, we can help you plan the perfect tour just for you.